 - On receiving the request from the AEF, CCF-B requests the security information (AEFPSK/root CA) from CCF-A (over CAPIF-6/6e reference point).

-- The AEF learns the authorization information from CCF-B.

-Editor’s Note: Whether CCF-B can learn authorization information from CCF-A is FFS.
+- The AEF learns the authorization information from CCF-B. Whether CCF-B can obtain access control policy from CCF-A to be decided during normative work

 - When using TLS with OAuth token:

 - On receiving the request from the AEF, CCF-B requests the security information (e.g., root CA) from CCF-A (over CAPIF-6/6e reference point).